-- 4.1 Company shall implement administrative, technical and organizational measures to ensure a level of confidentiality, integrity, availability and resilience of the Protected Information and Company systems, processes and procedures that involve the Processing of Protected Information appropriate to the data protection risks of such Protected Information.
+4.1 Company shall implement administrative, technical and organizational measures to ensure a level of confidentiality, integrity, availability and resilience of the Protected Information and Company systems, processes and procedures that involve the Processing of Protected Information appropriate to the data protection risks of such Protected Information.
 Company shall validate the effectiveness of such measures at least annually.
+Such measures shall include at least those set forth in the Vendor Information Security Requirements, available at convergint.com/terms, which is incorporated by reference in its entirety as if it was set forth herein in full.

-Such measures shall include at least those set forth in Appendix 2 to this Addendum. - 4.2 Company shall have in place a plan and program to manage the consequences of Security Incidents.
-Upon the occurrence of a Security Incident, Company shall: - (a) Notify Convergint of the Security Incident within 24 hours, with such notification to include a detailed description of the Security Incident, including the nature of the breach; categories and approximate number of data subjects and personal data records concerned; likely consequences of the breach; and measures taken to address the breach; - (b) Utilize best efforts and take immediate steps to contain the Security Incident and mitigate its consequences, including restore to the last available backup of any Protected Information that may have been lost, damaged or destroyed as a result of the Security Incident; - (c) Investigate the Security Incident; - (d) Assess the risks and potential adverse consequences associated with the Security Incident; - (e) Collaborate closely and without delay with Convergint and the applicable Data Controller to determine the appropriate response and action, including where applicable, notification to the relevant Data Subjects or data protection supervisory authorities; and - (f) Assist Convergint and the applicable Data Controller upon request with responses and actions to carry out as a result of the Security Incident. - 4.3 Company shall not report any Security Incident to any data protection supervisory authority, regulatory body or Data Subjects without Convergint's or the applicable Data Controller's prior written consent unless such disclosure is required by Data Protection Laws. - 4.4 Company acknowledges that the applicable Data Controller may have the right to, in its sole discretion, disclose the Security Incident, the circumstances of the Security Incident, and any relevant information or documents as may be appropriate to affected individuals or entities, law enforcement authorities, regulators, data protection or supervisory authorities, affiliated entities, and other representatives and agents, in accordance with applicable Data Protection Laws or otherwise at its discretion.
+- 4.2 Company shall have in place a plan and program to manage the consequences of Security Incidents.
+Upon the occurrence of a Security Incident, Company shall: - (a) Notify Convergint of the Security Incident within 24 hours, with such notification to include a detailed description of the Security Incident, including the nature of the breach; categories and approximate number of data subjects and personal data records concerned; likely consequences of the breach; and measures taken to address the breach; - (b) Utilize best efforts and take immediate steps to contain the Security Incident and mitigate its consequences, including restore to the last available backup of any Protected Information that may have been lost, damaged or destroyed as a result of the Security Incident; - (c) Investigate the Security Incident; - (d) Assess the risks and potential adverse consequences associated with the Security Incident; - (e) Collaborate closely and without delay with Convergint to determine the appropriate response and action, including where applicable, notification to the relevant Data Subjects or data protection supervisory authorities; and - (f) Assist Convergint upon request with responses and actions to carry out as a result of the Security Incident. - 4.3 Company shall not report any Security Incident to any data protection supervisory authority, regulatory body or Data Subjects without Convergint's prior written consent unless such disclosure is required by Data Protection Laws. - 4.4 Convergint has the right to, in its sole discretion, disclose the Security Incident, the circumstances of the Security Incident, and any relevant information or documents as may be appropriate to affected individuals or entities, law enforcement authorities, regulators, data protection or supervisory authorities, affiliated entities, and other representatives and agents, in accordance with applicable Data Protection Laws or otherwise at its discretion.